CommandPost/CommandPost-DeveloperGuide/api/cp/cp.apple.finalcutpro.export.ReplaceAlert.md

 ## API Overview
 * Functions - API calls offered directly by the extension
  * [matches](#matches)
+* Constructors - API calls which return an object, typically one that offers API methods
  * [new](#new)
 * Fields - Variables which can only be accessed from an object returned by a constructor
  * [isShowing](#isshowing)